 - For the following commissioning procedures, the cabinet should already be fitted with new chemical filters of the type suitable for capturing the chemical vapours, which will be encountered when using this cabinet and must be emptied of all labware.
 The bi-folding acrylic door must also be closed and both RH & LH blanking caps fitted.
-The internal fan should be allowed to run for several minutes in order to stabilise, after which measurements and adjustments may be made as follows: - Face velocity measurements are used to establish that the safety cabinet continues to meet both design and industry compliance standards and that no significant deterioration in performance has occurred since previous factory acceptance tests or future servicing.
-It forms the basis of all subsequent testing and thorough examination protocol. - The fan speed and alarm calibration set point have been pre-set during factory acceptance testing at a mean face velocity reference of >0.5 m/sec. - When calibrating the inflow face velocity, take measurements at the access aperture using a rotaryvane type anemometer.
+The internal fan should be allowed to run for several minutes in order to stabilise, after which measurements and adjustments may be made as follows: - The inflow and downflow measurements are used to establish that the safety cabinet continues to meet both design and industry compliance standards and that no significant deterioration in performance has occurred since previous factory acceptance tests or future servicing.
+It forms the basis of all subsequent testing and thorough examination protocol. - The fan speed and alarm calibration set point have been pre-set during factory acceptance testing the downflow set between >0.25 to 0.50m/s and the inflow is set at >0.4m/s. - When calibrating the inflow face velocity, take measurements at the access aperture using a rotaryvane type anemometer; when calibrating the downflow velocity, take measurements along the downflow grille using a rotary vane type anemometer positioned 50mm for the grille.
 Readings should be taken over a 30 second interval noting the highest and lowest values at multiple notional 'grid points' at the apertures of the acrylic front door.
-(Refer to Figures 3) - If any adjustments are needed to be made to the airflow refer to section 4.9 and 4.10
+(Refer to Figures 1a and 1b as appropriate) - When measurements have been taken and the average found look too section 4.10 for the correct procedure on how to in put this information into the unit.